Skip to content

 public static class Program2 {

-// Execution of the single method of the IOperation interface
+// Executing the single method of the IOperation interface

 public static int Execute(IOperation op, int n1, int n2) {